oapostrophe/HeartNet/index.md

 - Precision provides a measure of correct MI predictions.
 It computes the ratio of correct MI predictions to the total number of MI predictions, and is most commonly used to minimize false positives.
 - F1_score provides a single measure of both recall and precision, and is calculated via this formula: (2\*recall_score\*precision) / (recall_score\*precision).

-Fig. 6: Comparison of Resnet Architectures
+*Fig. 6: Comparison of Resnet Architectures *

 ![Results from Resnet Comparisons](images/resnet_comparison.png)

-This chart summarizes our findings from experimentation with different variants of ResNet architecture (each distinguished by its number of layers) with batch sizes of 8 for 25 epochs.
+This chart summarizes our findings from experimentation with different variants of ResNet architecture (each distinguished by its number of layers):
 - The two entries for ResNet 18 indicate the best performing epochs for recall_score (0.525) and error_rate (0.229), respectively.
 - The subsequent entry for ResNet 34 displays the best performing epoch for error_rate (0.225).
 - The first entry for ResNet 50 indicates the best performing epoch for recall_score (0.791), and the second entry for error_rate (0.197) and f1_score (0.800).